maiaacademy/imersao-azure-expert/README.md

     |Tags| environment: resource, project: azureexpert |
     | | |

-4. Repeat Resources groups name "RG-FLN-Networking" and "RG-FLN-Storage".
+4. Repeat and create the Resources groups name "RG-FLN-Networking" and "RG-FLN-Storage".

 1. Click **Review + Create** and then click **Create**.